 Having updated and effective time and attendance policies and procedures will be critical to ensuring compliance with the new regulations and applicable state rules.
-Companies who are not currently using a payroll service, like Payce by Deluxe, may want to consider hiring one to ensure compliance and make the transition easier.
+Companies who are not currently using a payroll service, like Deluxe Payroll, may want to consider hiring one to ensure compliance and make the transition easier.
 This is also an excellent time to update your employee handbook and make sure that all employees and supervisors have a current copy and understand the policies.

 3. Develop and implement a training and employee communications plan.

 All employees, including both staff and supervisors, will need to be trained in the new policies and procedures for documenting time and attendance and overtime approval for compensation.
 A system of routine audits of time and attendance should be developed and implemented.
 Most importantly, work with your internal communications team to develop a plan to communicate changes in the law and in policies and procedures to all of your staff at every level.
 Especially if certain job classifications will change, advance and ongoing communication will be critical.

 Your payroll and HR service partners, like Deluxe Payroll, can be invaluable resources in helping your company successfully address the changes that are coming.
 If you have any questions, feel free to call a Deluxe Payroll specialist at 1-800-729-5910.